paralin/starred/README.md

 - [cheeaun/busrouter-sg](https://github.com/cheeaun/busrouter-sg) - BusRouter SG: Singapore Bus Routes Explorer
 - [gluon-framework/gluon](https://github.com/gluon-framework/gluon) - A new framework for creating desktop apps from websites, using system installed browsers and NodeJS
 - [Schneegans/Fly-Pie](https://github.com/Schneegans/Fly-Pie) - :pie: Fly-Pie is an innovative marking menu written as a GNOME Shell extension.
-- [cmdr2/stable-diffusion-ui](https://github.com/cmdr2/stable-diffusion-ui) - Easiest 1-click way to install and use Stable Diffusion on your own computer.
+- [cmdr2/stable-diffusion-ui](https://github.com/cmdr2/stable-diffusion-ui) - Easiest 1-click way to install and use Stable Diffusion on your computer.
 Provides a browser UI for generating images from text prompts and images.
-Just enter your text prompt, and see the generat
+Just enter your text prompt, and see the generated i
 - [iancoleman/bip39](https://github.com/iancoleman/bip39) - A web tool for converting BIP39 mnemonic codes
 - [evanw/esbuild-plugin-glslx](https://github.com/evanw/esbuild-plugin-glslx) - A plugin for esbuild that enables importing *.glslx files.
 - [evanw/glfx.js](https://github.com/evanw/glfx.js) - An image effects library for JavaScript using WebGL